Creating a More Just and Merciful World

 Data analysts are providing sought-after expertise as more companies become data-driven.
 By bridging the business and technical worlds, they perform significant roles in cultivating a data-forward culture.

 Companies in industries of all types are moving toward a data-driven work culture.
 Many see the advantages and positive outcomes from big data and artificial intelligence (AI) efforts.
-Ninety-six percent of companies report success from data initiatives, according to the New Vantage Partners Big Data and AI Executive Survey.
+Today, 96% of companies report success from data initiatives, according to the New Vantage Partners Big Data and AI Executive Survey.
 However, only 24% of companies are truly data-driven.

 Build Understanding About Data